1997-2001 Honda CR250 – Top End Rebuild – Introduction

 Miscellaneous Tools You May Not Have

-You will need to use a plastic scraper to clean the mating surfaces, this is a flat razor, but plastic.
+You will need to use a plastic scraper to clean the mating surfaces.
+This is a flat razor, but it is plastic.

-For the cylinder head, you will need a spark plug thread follower to true the spark plug threads.Top End Service General Tools - Plastic Scraper Spark Plug Thread Follower Motion Pro Torque Wrench Adapter For the cylinder base nuts, you will need the Motion Pro Torque Wrench Adapter, because you can’t get anything else on 3 of the four nuts.
+You will need a spark plug thread follower to true the spark plug threads on the cylinder head.
+The Motion Pro Torque Wrench Adapter is also needed for the cylinder base nuts because you can’t get anything else on three of the four nuts.

-When using the adapter, make sure to keep it at a 90-degree angle to your torque wrench to maintain an accurate measurement.
+When using the adapter, keep it at a 90-degree angle to your torque wrench to maintain an accurate measurement.

 Miscellaneous Tool Cost